When is a restaurant not just a restaurant? When it’s connected to a framing store, like the new Rus Uz in Ballston.

 “I’ve been in the framing shop business for a long time.
 I was going to turn this into a whole frame shop.
 We actually put up walls around the kitchen,” Hakimi said.
 “Then these guys came in one day, we introduced each other, and from there we just went half-half, basically.”

 Prior to moving to the Ballston location, Rus Uz had been a catering business in Alexandria specializing in cuisine from Russia and Uzbekistan.
 Bek Rakhmatullaev said his father has been a cook for more than three decades and served several different presidents and embassy officials as a caterer.
-However, he had been toying with opening a restaurant for years, and finally saw the perfect opportunity.
+He had been toying with opening a restaurant for years, though, and finally saw the perfect opportunity.

 “He saw a demand and he always wanted to open a place.
 Everyone was always asking for a tasting room,” Rakhmatullaev said.
 “With catering, you have to have big orders.”